Yuol96/MyNotes/leetcode/notes.md

 #### 2019.8.11 backtrack O(n^2 * 4^k)
 - time: 99.90%
 - space: 97.96%
-- thoughts: Generally, a matrix-related problem is a DP or DFS problem
+- notes: Generally, a matrix-related problem is a DP or DFS problem

 ```java
 class Solution {